-- Window Lentil: Window lintels may be single piece full width natural quarried stone, single piece full width heavy timber, cast stone, terra cotta, or brick that appears to be structural.
+- Window Lentil: Window lintels may be single piece full width natural quarried stone, single piece full width heavy timber, cast stone, terra cotta, or brick that is structural or that appears to be structural.
 Brick is allowed only when used in arches.
 Arches, including segmented arches and flat or jack arches, are allowed over openings.
-In stucco walls, expressed lentils may not be required upon review and approval of proposed design. - Lentil Prohibitions: The use of natural thin set stone veneer products and man-made thin set stone, EIFS, wood siding, Hardiboard siding, concrete masonry units, marble, granite, fiberglass and metal panels; the use of exposed steel angle lintels unless required by the project engineer for life safety purposes and approved by the Town. - Window Jambs: All window surround jambs, are required to be natural, quarried stone, cast stone, or brick.
-In stucco walls, stucco jambs may be acceptable upon review and approval of proposed design. - Jamb Prohibitions: The use of natural thin set stone veneer products, man-made thin set stone, EIFS, wood siding, Hardiboard siding, and fiberglass - Window Sills: All window sills are required to be natural quarried stone, cast stone, terra cotta, or brick. - Sill Prohibitions: The use of natural thin set stone veneer products and man-made thin set stone, EIFS, wood siding, Hardiboard siding, concrete masonry units, marble, granite, fiberglass and metal panels
+In stucco walls, expressed lentils may not be required upon review and approval of proposed design by the Town Manager or their designee. - Lentil Prohibitions: The use of natural thin set stone veneer products and man-made thin set stone, EIFS, wood siding, cementitious fiber board siding, CMU, marble, granite, fiberglass and metal panels; the use of exposed steel angle lintels unless required by the project engineer for life safety purposes and approved by the Town. - Window Jambs: All window surround jambs, are required to be natural, quarried stone, cast stone, or brick.
+In stucco walls, stucco jambs may be acceptable upon review and approval of proposed design. - Jamb Prohibitions: The use of natural thin set stone veneer products, man-made thin set stone, EIFS, wood siding, cementitious fiber board siding, and fiberglass. - Window Sills: All window sills are required to be natural quarried stone, cast stone, terra cotta, or brick. - Sill Prohibitions: The use of natural thin set stone veneer products and man-made thin set stone, EIFS, wood siding, cementitious fiber board siding, CMU, marble, granite, fiberglass and metal panels.

-- Window Recess: Windows must be recessed a minimum of 6 in. from face of window sash to face of exterior surround. - Stone Lentil: Stone lintels are required to be 8 in. tall minimum. - Wood Lentil: Wood lintels are required to be 8 in. tall minimum. - Brick Lentil: Brick lintels are required to be 8 in. tall minimum. - Cast stone Lentil: Cast stone lintels are required to be 8 in. tall minimum.
+- Window Recess: Windows must be recessed a minimum of six (6) inches from face of window sash to face of exterior surround. - Stone Lentil: Stone lintels are required to be eight (8) inches tall minimum. - Wood Lentil: Wood lintels are required to be eight (8) inches tall minimum. - Brick Lentil: Brick lintels are required to be eight (8) inches tall minimum. - Cast stone Lentil: Cast stone lintels are required to be eight (8) inches tall minimum.

-- Stone Lentils: Stone lintels may be cut square or be more free form in their shape. - Wood Lentils: Wood lintels are required to be level and interlocked with horizontally coursed stone
+- Stone Lentils: Stone lintels may be cut square or be more free form in their shape. - Wood Lentils: Wood lintels shall be level and interlocked with horizontally coursed stone.